 - alleviates pain during childbirth

-Thus, in moments of apprehension and distress, once you master the breathing techniques, you can control the stress better.
+Thus, in moments of apprehension and distress, once you master breathing techniques, you can control the stress better.

 I hope you will find the time to practice the above breathing exercise, and most important that you find them useful.